apptainer/apptainer-admindocs/user_namespace.rst

 -  Filesystem image, and SIF-embedded persistent overlays cannot be used.

--  Encrypted containers cannot be used. {Singularity} mounts encrypted containers directly through the kernel, so that encrypted content is not extracted to disk.
+-  Encrypted containers cannot be used. {Project} mounts encrypted containers directly through the kernel, so that encrypted content is not extracted to disk.
 This requires the setuid workflow.